bekk/bekk-christmas/post/functional/wip.md

 }
 ```

-No, I don’t think it is possible to solve this way in C#.
+No, I don’t think it is possible to solve it this way in C#.

 In about 50 lines the snippet achieves almost but not quite what Haskell could do in seven.
 I just took a massive code golf defeat.